 The Lord God will give him the throne of his father, David.
-(Luke 1:32 ULB)
+(Luke 1:32 ULT)

 A throne represents the authority of a king.
-Throne is a metonym for "kingly authority," "kingship" or, "reign."
-This means that God would make him become the king who was to follow King David.
+"Throne" is a metonym for "kingly authority," "kingship," or "reign."
+This means that God would make him become a king who would follow King David.

-Immediately his mouth was opened (Luke 1:64 ULB)
+Immediately his mouth was opened (Luke 1:64 ULT)